Does anyone get the irony here?

 I do not think it will succeed this time.
 Some of this may be misplaced hope, but here is why I do not think it will work.

 - President Trump was never understood as a paragon of virtue.
 He is a ladies’ man and has always been so.
 He has excellent taste in beauty and charm and has married three very elegant ladies.
 He is also honestly a man who has enjoyed his status and his freewheeling style has no doubt been full of romances, both in and out of marriage.
 While this is certainly not good for the marriage, and while it is selfish and sinful, it is also no secret with the Donald that he would be involved in things like this.
 This means there is no “outing” of anything, but only some details.
-Even if Stephanie’s story is 100 percent true, there is no expose.
+Even if Stephanie’s story is 100 percent true, there is no exposé.

 - President Trump’s supporters are wise to the media attack strategy.
-They know that the personalities who are conducting this “expose” are certainly not the authorities of good Christian living themselves.
+They know that the personalities who are conducting this “exposé” are certainly not the authorities of good Christian living themselves.

 - The only likely collateral damage may be with Donald and Melania Trump’s marriage, but there is a good chance that this will not be the case either.
 As I stated before in another opinion piece, it is inconceivable that Melania, a model herself, is going to be in a state of revelatory shock over her husband’s behavior.
 She knew who she was marrying.
 And this is not a pejorative comment against either Melania or Donald Trump, actually.
 They were largely out of this sort of scrutiny in their private lives, and the only thing that has changed is the level of scrutiny itself.
 It is purely partisan and its purpose is only to destroy.
 I am sure both husband and wife know this, and that they suffer for it, but this is the game that goes on in Washington.